Auto Insurance

 What about traffic violations?

-If your friend of a family member commits a traffic violation with your car, it is their responsibility to pay any fines.
+If your friend of a family member commits a traffic violation while behind the wheel of your car — say, caught texting while driving or speeding — it is their responsibility to pay any fines.
 They may also receive any demerit points to their licence.

-However, if the vehicle is involved in an accident, it involves the owner of the vehicle — not the borrower.
+However, if the vehicle is involved in an accident, it involves the owner of the vehicle, not the borrower.
+Accident fault rules will apply, just as they would if you were the one driving.

 Here are some reasons why your insurance company may decline your claim if your friend or family member was driving your vehicle.